Sphexdube/TFGInfotecAssessment/README.md

 # TFGInfotecAssessment REST API

 Welcome to the documentation for the TFGInfotecAssessment REST API!
-This API is designed to facilitate interactions with a cantina, offering various features for managing dishes, drinks, customer actions, and user authentication.
+This API facilitates interactions with a cantina, providing various features for managing dishes, drinks, customer actions, and user authentication.

 ## Table of Contents